 I’d always figured it out by myself before, I thought.
-So why should I go and learn from someone else?
+So my mindset became “Why should I go and learn from someone else?
+I can figure this out.”
 For some reason, I would easily buy books, but courses?
 I had a major block around buying them.

-And by the time I was 5 years into blogging, I was too embarrassed and a little ashamed about the things I didn’t know (Facebook Ads?
+And by the time I was five years into blogging, I was too embarrassed and a little ashamed about the things I didn’t know (Facebook Ads?
 No idea.
 Instagram?
 WTF.
 I just like pretty pictures.
 This has to be a thing too?
 What am I supposed to know?
 Ugh!)
-And for many, many years, for the life of me, I could not figure out how to get a good opt-in onto the sidebar of my website.
+For many, many years, for the life of me, I could not figure out how to get a good opt-in onto the sidebar of my website.

-I’d write blog posts that would finally see hundreds of eyeballs—a few even went viral!—but all that traffic to my website, it was a waste.
+I’d write blog posts that would finally see hundreds of eyeballs—a few even went viral!—but all that traffic to my website was a waste because it eventually disappeared.

 Going viral doesn’t matter if you don’t have a way of staying in touch with someone and talking to them again.

-So, when I decided to go all-in with Startup Pregnant towards the end of 2017, I asked myself: what are some of the most strategic moves I can make in 2018 to take this business to the pros?
-To make this business not just a freelance blogging site but a real, true, genuine business for me and the people I want to serve?
+So, when I decided to go all-in with Startup Pregnant towards the end of 2017, I asked myself: What are some of the most strategic moves I can make in 2018 to take this business to the pros?
+What can I do to make this business not just a freelance blogging site but a real, true, genuine business for me and the people I want to serve?

 I decided to go all-in, and really call in the experts to help me level up.

 But still, the skeptics showed up.
 Not just in my brain, but in real life!

 “Do you really need B-School?” some friends scoffed.
 “Don’t you know all this stuff already?”